hitbc/HitSV/README.md

 ### 7. Output Parameters

 - `-B, --output_format` : Specifies the format of the SV callset.
 Accepted values are VCF (default) and PURE_STR.
-The VCF option produces a standard VCF v4.2 file with HitSV‑specific annotations in the INFO field.
-The PURE_STR option writes a simplified tab‑delimited table containing only the core SV coordinates and types, which may be more convenient for custom downstream parsing.
+The VCF option produces a standard VCF v4.2 file.
+The PURE_STR option writes the assembled contigs around SVs.

 - `-f, --random_phasing` : Enables random phasing of heterozygous SVs.
 When set to 1 (default), unphased heterozygous genotypes (0/1) are randomly resolved to either 0|1 or 1|0, while homozygous alternative genotypes (1/1) are output as 1|1.
 All heterozygous variants residing on the same locally assembled contig are phased consistently.
 Set to 0 to output unphased genotypes without random assignment.